If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |Bundesland: Freistaat Sachsen||Saxony|

-Schwarzenberg is situated at an altitude of 426 m at the confluence of the rivers Schwarzwasser and Große Mittweida in the district Erzgebirgskreis in the Erzgebirge (Ore Mountains) region of Saxony.
+Schwarzenberg is situated at an elevation of 426 m at the confluence of the rivers Schwarzwasser and Große Mittweida in the district Erzgebirgskreis in the Erzgebirge (Ore Mountains) region of Saxony.
 Schwarzenberg has a population of about 18,700 (2004).

 The castle [left, no.2133: top right] was already founded around 1150.
 The earliest written mention of Schwarzenberg, however, is only found in a document of 1282.
 During the ensuing centuries the ownership of the domain changed several times.
 In those times Schwarzenberg also developed into a regional centre of trade and craftsmanship.
 Several privileges were granted to Schwarzenberg including the rights to hold several annual markets.
 Nevertheless, Schwarzenberg stayed a town of 'lesser rigths'.
 The mining activities, which had started centuries before, were intensified during the 16th century.
 A mining office is first mentioned in 1581, but certainly must have existed much earlier.
 Since 1587 Schwarzenberg had the status of a 'mining town', which meant that it also enjoyed certain privileges.
 Schwarzenberg was situated at the 'silver road', which connected the traditional mining towns Schneeberg, Schwarzenberg, Annaberg-Buchholz, Wolkenstein, Marienberg, Lengefeld, Brand-Erbisdorf and Freiberg, and connected them to Zwickau and Dresden.